sathwiiik/Dev-collaboration-code-editor/README.md

-# Code-Sync
+# Dev-collaboration-code-editor

-Code-Sync is a collaborative, real-time code editor designed to let developers code together seamlessly.
+Dev-collaboration-code-editor is a collaborative, real-time code editor designed to let developers code together seamlessly.
 Multiple users can join a workspace room simultaneously using a unique room ID to edit code, manage files, chat, and sketch design systems in real time.

 ---